Integrated Optimization of Scheduling and Flexible Charging in Mixed Electric-Diesel Urban Transit Bus Systems: Numerical experiments

 \cref{comp_time} compares computational times. \cref{comp_time_small} highlights a notable crossover point at $|\mathcal{I}| = 25$.
-While the Exact method (blue) is faster for very small instances, it exhibits high variance and significant outliers at $|\mathcal{I}| = 25$.
+While the exact method (blue) is faster for very small instances, it exhibits high variance and significant outliers at $|\mathcal{I}| = 25$.
 In contrast, the CG method (green) maintains a tighter interquartile range and a lower median solution time.
 This suggests that CG offers superior stability even before the problem size prevents the exact method from finding an optimal solution.
-For large instances (\cref{comp_time_large}), the distributions collapse to the time limit (represented by flat lines at 2400s and 3600s), indicating that both methods fully utilize the computational budget.
+For large instances (\cref{comp_time_large}), the distributions collapse to the time limit (represented by flat lines at 2,400s and 3,600s), indicating that both methods fully utilize the computational budget. \ref{app:more_computational} provides further analyses into CG stability and the impact of $T^\Delta$ on computational complexity.

-To evaluate the stability of the CG heuristic, we analyzed the deviation in solution time across the 10 replicas. \cref{comp_time_dev} in \ref{app:supplemental}, using a \textit{violin} plot, visualizes the distribution of time deviations from the mean for each instance.
-For small instances ($|\mathcal{I}| \leq 25$, \cref{comp_time_dev_small}), the deviation is negligible (typically $\pm 4$ seconds), indicating deterministic behavior on tractable problems.

-A transition phase is observed for medium-to-large instances ($|\mathcal{I}| \in \{100, 250\}$), shown in \cref{comp_time_dev_large}.
-Here, the variance is highest, visualized by the elongated violin shapes.
-This suggests that the stochastic nature of the CG search tree leads to varying convergence paths before the time limit is reached.
-However, for the largest instances ($|\mathcal{I}| \in \{500, 1000\}$), the deviation drops to zero.
-This confirms that for massive problem sizes, the solver consistently hits the computational time limit across all replicas, utilizing the full budget in a uniform manner.

-In the exact method formulation, the parameter $T^\Delta$ governs the discrete resolution used to track charger availability.
-A smaller $T^\Delta$ offers higher temporal precision but increases the size of the time-expanded graph, potentially impacting computational tractability.
-To quantify this trade-off, we conducted a sensitivity analysis on 840 problem instances.